neonlabsorg/video-tutorials/go-ethereum/README.md

 Rename `.env.example` to `.env` and place your private key inside it.

+> [!IMPORTANT]
+> If you want to deploy only one of the smart contracts, then please comment out the other smart contract function calls in the `main.go` file.

 ## Interact with the **Storage** smart contract

 Run the following command to deploy the Storage contract, store a value in the deployed smart contract and reading the value from the deployed smart contract.